microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Coach/Solution-01.md

 - Creating a Lakehouse:
   -  Participants must create a lakehouse on the Fabric workspace they previously set up.
 In Fabric, navigate to the workspace.
   -  On the top left of the screen, select new and more options.
   -  On the data engineering section, select Lakehouse.
-Give the lakehouse a name and click on create.
+Give the lakehouse a unique name and click on create.

 - Creating a Shortcut:
   - On the Lakehouse navigator, use the left hand-side menu and click on the 3 dots (...) next to files.
 Click on "New shortcut"